-The Old Charges.
+" The Old Charges.
 See Book of Constitutions, 1st Edition, p.
 50 (U. M. L., vol. xv., book 1, p.
-50).
+50). offer up his devotions; directs no form of altar on which he must make his oblations; and institutes no liturgy for his form of prayer: but leaves the religious tenets of each member, as a matter for his own conscience to prescribe.28

 But although Masonry is not, in itself, either religion, or a substitute for it, it is evidently a religious institution.
-If it be the object of religion, to bind us to the performance of our duties, by the sacred obligations which we owe to God; to point us to the hopes and expectations of another and a better world; and to direct us in the conduct of the present, by a standard which is to be applied to the future-then, in such a sense as this, Free-masonry is emphatically a religious institution.
+If it be the object of religion, to bind us to the performance of our duties, by the sacred obligations which we owe to God; to point us to the hopes and expectations of another and a better world; and to direct us in the conduct of the present, by a standard which is to be applied to the future-then, in such a sense as this, Freemasonry is emphatically a religious institution.